sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 > Elon Musk: "the more you know, the better questions you can ask"

 > Naval: starting from 18 years old, I was writing a diary every year, at the end of the year, about "what I wish I would do this year better".
-Later I would notice one and only one pattern: be less angry and emotional in hard situations.
+Later I would notice one and only one pattern: I wish I would be less angry and emotional in hard situations.

+> Michio Kaku: in 2060 wee will have a device that will be making a good from atoms in the air.
+So, relax, everything will be fine